My Favourite Autumn Lawn Fertiliser

 5) Micro Granules

-Liquid and diluted powders are absorbed quickly by the lawn and often need to be applied weekly or fortnightly, while some large granules take months to dissolve and sometimes longer if they don’t receive enough water.
-Proctors contains micro granules that are gradually released over a 6 week period which makes them perfect as an autumn feed.
+I’ve found that liquid and diluted powders are absorbed quickly by the lawn, and I usually need to reapply them weekly or fortnightly, while some large granules take months to dissolve and sometimes longer if they don’t receive enough water.
+Proctors contains micro granules that are gradually released over a 6-week period which I feel makes them perfect as an autumn feed.

 6) A Trusted Brand

-If you work in the lawn or garden care business, you’ll surely have heard of Proctors before as they’re an established brand that usually sells products in bulk, including bespoke fertilisers and pellets by the ton.
-However, they now sell many of their products in smaller 20kg, and 25kg bags for the domestic consumer, and their customer ratings are excellent – 4.5 stars out of 5 on Amazon.
+If you work in the lawn or garden care business like my team and I do, you’ll surely have heard of Proctors before, as they’re an established brand that usually sells products in bulk, including bespoke fertilisers and pellets by the ton.
+However, they now sell many of their products in smaller 20kg, and 25kg bags for the domestic consumer, and their customer ratings are excellent online at Amazon.

 Other Lawn Care Tasks to Carry Out In Autumn

-Autumn isn’t just a good time to get a lawn feed product down; there are plenty of other tasks that are best completed at this time of year.
+Autumn isn’t just a good time to get a lawn feed product down; I always carry out a set of other tasks that I feel are best completed at this time of year.

-Our autumn lawn care guide is a great read but below is an overview:
+My autumn lawn care guide is a great read, but below is an overview:

 1) Lawn Scarifying

-Grass seed is far more likely to germinate when the ground is warm and moist, so spring and autumn are perfect times for overseeding.
-If your lawn is looking bare and patchy, a good sprinkling of seed can make all the difference.
-If you have larger areas that need attention, turf is less likely to dry out in autumn, and the roots will take hold much sooner too.
+I’ve found that grass seed is far more likely to germinate when the ground is warm and moist, so spring and autumn are perfect times for overseeding.
+If my lawn looks bare and patchy, I always overseed with a good sprinkling of seed, and I know from experience that this can make all the difference.
+If you have larger areas that need attention, turf repairs are less likely to dry out in autumn, and the roots will usually take hold much sooner too.

 3) Lawn Aeration